 Victor: Making great addresses beats installing ugly white nothing space.
 In the end, what we want people to say is, ‘That location means something to me.
 I’ll support it, and invest in it.’

-Pro Walk/Pro Bike® 2012: Pro Place, North America’s premier walking and bicycling conference, will take place September 10-13th, 2012 in Long Beach, CA. Join more than 1,000 planners, engineers, elected officials, health professionals, and advocates to gain expert insights, learn about practical solutions to getting bike and pedestrian infrastructure built, and meet peers from across the country.
+Pro Walk/Pro Bike®: Pro Place is North America’s premier walking and bicycling conference, which occurs biannually.
+The next conference will occur September 8-11th, 2014 in Pittsburgh, PA.
+Join more than 1,000 planners, engineers, elected officials, health professionals, and advocates to gain the insights of national experts in the field, learn about practical solutions to getting bike and pedestrian infrastructure built, and meet peers from across the country.